shelbyyy16/Cart-Quest-Browser-Game/README.md

 ## Next Steps:
--Add a function to track what level you are on, and display it on screen -Disable icon buttons while the sequence is being displayed -Make a high-contrast version for visual impairment
+- Add a function to track what level you are on, and display it on screen
+- Disable icon buttons while the sequence is being displayed
+- Make a high-contrast version for visual impairment